String topology on the space of paths with endpoints in a submanifold: Module structure over the Chas-Sullivan ring

-We now turn to the module structure of the homology of the path space $P^f$ over the Chas-Sullivan ring of $M$.
+We now turn to the module structure of $\mathrm{H}_{\bullet}(P^f)$ over the Chas-Sullivan ring.
+We refer to Section \ref{sec_path_product_examples} for the definition of the Chas-Sullivan product.
 Let $M$ and $N$ be closed oriented manifolds and let $f\colon N\to M$ be a smooth map.
 Define $D^f$ to be the space

 This space can be obtained as a pullback which is expressed by the following diagram.

 Here, $\mathrm{ev}_0 \colon P^f\to M$ is the map

 In general, $\mathrm{ev}_0$ is not a fibration.
 Note that $\mathrm{ev}_{\Lambda}\colon \Lambda M\to M$ is a submersion, so it follows that $\mathrm{ev}_{\Lambda}\times \mathrm{ev}_0\colon \Lambda M\times P^f$ is transverse to the diagonal $\Delta M$.
 Consequently, $D^f$ is a submanifold of $\Lambda M\times P^f$ of codimension $n$.
 Moreover, the normal bundle of $D^f$ is